musnix/musnix/README.md

 ```

 ### Using musnix as a flake
-As an alternative to nix-channels or cloning the project you can instead use it as a flake in a pure system.
+As an alternative to the above approaches, you can also add musnix as a flake:

 ```nix
 {